 - Retailers like CarnivalGlass.com regularly sell pieces in the range of $35 to $85.
 These are smaller vases, bowls, plates, and some serving pieces.

 Factors Affecting Antique Carnival Glass Value

 Because there are so many patterns, colors, and types of carnival glass on the market, there are a number of factors that can affect the value of an individual piece.
 In general, the rarer the item and the better its condition, the more it will be worth.
 Consider the following as you examine a piece.

 Type of Item

-Manufacturers made everything from tiny figurines to huge serving sets out of carnival glass but in general, the more useful an item is in today's world, the more value it has.
+Manufacturers made everything from tiny figurines to huge serving sets out of carnival glass.
+But in general, the more useful an item is in today's world, the more value it has.
 Obviously, there are many exceptions when it comes to rare pieces, but things like vases, pitchers, bowls, and platters are highly valued.
-Additionally, items in a complete set, such as drink or berry serving sets, are among the most valuable.
+It's also handy to know that items in a complete set, such as drink or berry serving sets, are among the most valuable.